carolyncole/mermaid-wintersession/scenario.md

 # Mermaid System Scenario
   You are designing a system that needs to:
-* A User created a new thingamajig: I need to mint an ID with an External System
+* A User created a new Thingamajig: I need to mint an ID with an External System
-* A User updates the metadata on the Object: Update the External System if the change is something they are interested
+* A User updates the Thingamajig: Update the External System if the change is something they are interested
-* The system notifies curator when an object is ready for review
-* A Curator needs to approve the object for it to show up publicly in the system
+* A Curator needs to approve the Thingamajig for it to show up publicly in the system

 ## Questions: